-While adding or editing a prompt, specify its name, status (set ‘Active’ to ‘Yes’), headline, body, enable the ‘Default’ option, type text for the accept and reject buttons, and set prompt show delay time.
+When adding or editing a prompt, first, you need to specify its name, status (set ‘Active’ to ‘Yes’), headline, and body.
+Here, you can also enable the ‘Default’ option, type in the text for accept and reject buttons, and set prompt show delay time.

 That’s all.
-You’ve just mastered the backend section of the Mirasvit Push Notifications Magento 2 module.
-As you can see, it was rather easy.
+We’ve just mastered the backend section of the Mirasvit Push Notifications Magento 2 module.
+As you can see, it was quite easy.
 Now, let’s take a look at the frontend appearance of the extension.

 The described above prompt has the following design: